devicetree-org/lopper/README-architecture.md

 encoding is used, the "pclass" of the LopperProp is set to "json", so that it can be loaded and expanded for processing.

+Lopper provides two methods to translate/expand input formats with additional information and to ensure that all input methods look the same to lops and assists in the pipeline

+  method 1 (explicit): -x (--xlate)

+    example: --auto -x '*.yaml' -i my_file_to_expand.yaml

+    This method constructs an input wrapper on the users behalf that is of the format: lop-xlate-<pattern>.dts, which maps to an file such as lopper/lops/lop-xlate-yaml.dts.
+That file contains lops that run and expand yaml

+  method 2: .lop files (coupled with --auto)

+    example: --auto -i my_file_to_expand.yaml

+    This method is very simlar to method 1, but with a simplified command line and a more flexible trigger which can be used for any purpose.

+    When --auto is passed, the known lops directories are searched for .dts files that glob match (bitbake bbappend style) for the input files and that end in ".lop", if a match is found, it is queued and executed (to do translation, expansion or whatever)

+    In the above example:

+        lopper/lops/my_file%.lop
+        lopper/lops/my_file_to_expand.lop
+        lopper/lops/my%.lop

+    Would all match and be queued for execution in the pipeline

 # Lopper operations

+Lopper operations (in "lop files") are a series of base/core operations that are largely self contained and that are be applied to the input device tree(s).

-Lopper operations are passed to the tool in a dts format file.
+Lopper operations are encoded a dts format and passed to lopper as input.
 Any number of operations files can be passed, and they will be executed in priority order.

+The following sections explain the format of the file and the operations.

 A lopper operations (lops) file has the following structure:

 -----
     /dts-v1/;

     / {
             compatible = "system-device-tree-v1";
             // optional priority, normally not specified